susanyang17/doc/dev-ref/Control_Components.md

   - In this case, TestFile2007.xlsx is under the web application's root folder.

-Some UI part's visibility is configurable like toolbar, formula bar, sheet bar, and context menu.
+In addition to the file path, some UI parts are configurable like toolbar, formula bar, sheet bar, and context menu.

 ## Toolbar